mbnuqw/sidebery/README.md

 - Snapshots (saved windows/panels/tabs)
 - ...and more

+## Incompatibility with other addons

+Sidebery may conflict with addons that handle position of new tabs (e.g. Tree Style Tabs) or addons that move/sort tabs, which may result into unexpected behavior or broken tabs state at initialization.
+To avoid potential issues, please, disable such addons in Add-ons Manager page (about:addons).

 ## How to hide native (horizontal) tabs?

 Firefox doesn't allow addons to hide native tabs, so you have two options: